Loudoun County Combined Fire and Rescue System: Company/station histories

 The Ashburn Volunteer Fire Department was started in 1947 after the tragic deaths of three children in a house fire.
 It was officially established in 1948, and its first piece of equipment was a 1927 American LaFrance pumper.
 The station was built in 1950, with expansions in 1963 and 1993.
 In 1991, Ashburn Volunteer Fire Department expanded its services and added its first ambulance.
 In 1996, it officially became the Ashburn Volunteer Fire-Rescue Department.
 In 2010 Station 22, Landsdowne, was opened.
-AVF&R is supplemented by career staffing 7 days a week from 0600-1800.
+AVF&R is supplemented by career staffing 7 days a week from 0600 to 1800.
 Station 22 also houses Safety Officer 600, since BC 601 moved to Station 24/35 in January 2014, and Station 6 houses a 24/7 career medic unit.
 AVFRD currently has plans and blueprints to renovate the original station 6 building.
 The plan currently calls for the existing station to be torn down, leaving the banquet hall "Founder's Hall" standing, and creating a new building on the old ground.
 Additionally, the company has plans to completely upgrade its fleet with a potential new color scheme.
 The process of upgrading the fleet began in early 2014, with the order of two brand new Ferrara fire engines, which will potentially highlight the possible new company color-scheme of black and yellow.
 Additionally, plans are in place for the order of two new ambulances, and the replacement of T606 with a Tiller truck.
 In late January 2014 it was announced that Engine 606C, the old Wagon, would be decommissioned and was removed from service at the beginning of February.
-On March 3, 2014 it was announced that the Chaplain chase vehicle had been sold to a member of the company, would have its emergency equipment removed and the unit would be taken out of service.
+On March 3, 2014, it was announced that the Chaplain chase vehicle had been sold to a member of the company, would have its emergency equipment removed and the unit would be taken out of service.
 In early 2014, Safety 600, which had recently been replaced by a new SUV of apparatus similar to the BC vehicles, was replaced with a pick-up truck with a covered bed, though still using the new color scheme.
 In May 2014, construction of temporary facilities on Station 6 property began, with expected demolition of the current facility and then groundbreaking for the new building to happen in June.
 The new station became operational in March 2016.
 In Summer, 2017 AVFRD took delivery of a brand new Tiller, to replace the company's Truck unit.
 The unit is currently going through outfitting to go in-service.
 Additionally, in 2017, AVFRD replaced all five ambulances, and put in service an ATV unit, to be used on the W&OD trail and for public events.
-AVFRD is currently in the process of designing a heavy rescue vehicle, a first for Ashburn, and a replacement tower-ladder unit.
 In May, 2018 it was confirmed that the Shift Commander would begin running out of Station 22 over the summer.
 At the end of June 2018, OP600 started running out of station 22.
 On Wednesday 6/27/18, TT606 went in service operationally, and ran its first calls.
 In July, 2018 an internal memo was released stating that the Safety Officer 600 designation would be changed to instead reflect the Battalion that the unit operated in.
 Because of this SO600 was renamed to SO601; this may be in anticipation of additional Safety Officer's being added to operations.